A man hiking with a trash bag on the backpack.

 Waste management beyond accessible roads is a complex issue.
-Those of us who spend time in the delicate mountain environment must work together to make it function.
-The most important thing is to minimize the amount of waste and food scraps.
-As a visitor to the mountain areas, it is essential that you contribute by taking some of your own trash back down with you.
+Those of us spending time in the sensitive mountain environment need to work together to make it function.
+The most important thing is to minimise the amount of waste and food scraps.
+As a visitor, you are also expected to carry out some of your own rubbish.

-1. All waste collected in the cabins must be transported down from the mountain or incinerated on-site where permitted.
-This includes everything—from food scraps and tin cans to snuff and tampons.
+1. All waste collected in the cabins must either be transported down from the mountains or burned on site where permitted.
+This applies to everything – from food waste and tin cans to snus and tampons.

-2. In the mountains beyond accessible roads, ground transport is not possible during the snow-free season.
-Previously, we could incinerate waste at all mountain cabins, but in many places, this is no longer allowed.
-We do not consider flying down trash by helicopter a sustainable option.
+2. In mountain areas beyond accessible roads, no ground transport is possible during the snow-free season.
+In the past, waste could be burned at all mountain cabins, but this is no longer allowed in many places.
+Transporting waste by helicopter is not considered a sustainable solution.

-3. STF has well-functioning routines for handling recyclable waste that can be stored.
-You can leave this type of waste at the cabins, where it is stored and transported by snowmobile down to the road during winter.
-Be sure to clean, compress, and sort all such waste.
+3. STF has well-functioning systems for handling recyclable materials that can be stored.
+You can leave these at the cabins, where they are kept and later transported by snowmobile to the road during winter.
+Make sure to clean, compress and sort all such waste carefully.

-4. Portable waste made of soft plastic and paper is difficult to store.
-It is bulky, smells bad, and attracts vermin.
-You need to help by carrying this type of trash down from the mountain.
+4. Lightweight waste such as soft plastics and paper is difficult to store.
+It takes up space, can smell and attract pests.
+This is where you need to help by carrying your own waste down from the mountains.

-6. Rest cabins and shelters along the state mountain trails are managed by the County Administrative Board.
-There is usually no waste management and no place to dispose of trash.
+6. Rest huts and wind shelters along the state trails are managed by the County Administrative Board.
+These usually do not have waste facilities, so there is nowhere to dispose of rubbish.

-7. By planning and packing smartly, you can reduce the amount of waste in the mountain cabin.
+7. By planning ahead and packing smart, you can help reduce the amount of waste in the mountain cabins.

-1. Minimize the amount of waste and food scraps.
+1. Minimise the amount of waste and food scraps.

-3. Carry your portable trash down from the mountain.
+3. Carry your portable waste down from the mountains.

 Which trash should you carry with you?